Top 25 best racing games for Android in 2023

-Another NFS title that we are featuring, but this time it's a premium racing game for Android.
+Another NFS title that we are featuring, but this time it's a premium racing game.
 If you've played the console or PC version prior to the mobile, you'll notice that the free roam mode is missing.
 Still, this doesn't take away the enjoying feeling of driving around 40 different cars that you can customise, because it wouldn't be an NFS without customisations.

 Mario Kart Tour

 Nintendo's signature kart racer screeches onto mobile.
-And while it's far from perfect, and perhaps a little too casual and 'freemium' for Nintendo die-hards, there's no doubt that its one-finger controls still feel like Mario Kart.
-And yes, it's a serious racing game for Android, even though it looks cartoonish.
+While it's far from perfect, and perhaps a little too casual and 'freemium' for Nintendo die-hards, there's no doubt that its one-finger controls still feel like Mario Kart.
+And yes, it's a serious Android racer, even though it looks cartoonish.

 A brilliantly bizarre drifting game that sees you producing wobbly bean curd product through the medium of pinpoint car drifting.
 Don't ask why.
 Just slide.
 It's a beautiful ode to Initial D, the anime which started off with the character delivering tofu to restaurants without damaging it.

 Tofu Drifter is, essentially, that, but with a rather 3D approach where you get to take in the beautiful scenery within.
 If you haven't heard of Initial D (the anime) but love everything related to the genre, make sure to check it out.
 It'll leave you thinking about Tofu Drifter non-stop.Download Tofu Drifter (free)